 The problem with perfection is that as barbecue reaches its pinnacle, its range of diversity reduces to a single point.
 While the definition of a perfect barbecue is the collaborated effort of judges and experts, it is also the least common denominator.
 It is what the majority says it is and therefore an average.
 Cynically, we can say that perfection, while achieving the heights of technical skill, is merely average in flavor.

-There is no prize for uniqueness, inventiveness or experimentation in barbecue.
+There is no prize for uniqueness, inventiveness, or experimentation in barbecue.
 While some regions have societies and competitions to preserve their unique traditions, big money is mostly collected on the Kansas City circuit.
 Sanctioned by a single organization, KCBS wields the lion’s share of influence.
-That influence narrowly focuses on tradition that leaves so much out of the picture.
+That influence narrowly focuses on a tradition that leaves so much out of the picture.

 Add to this the fact that competitors are among the most vocal influencers in barbecue.
 They have filled Youtube and the internet with their tips, tricks, and secrets.
 Want to know how to make a winning barbecue brisket?
 Search for it.
 You will find hundreds of answers.
-Now that narrowed perfection of barbecue sits in front of the eyes backyard cooks around the world.
+Now that narrowed perfection of barbecue sits in front of the eyes of backyard cooks around the world.
 Suddenly their ribs aren’t good enough.
 And the cycle grows.

 Barbecue, in this meaning, is uniquely American.
 Its origins are not as simple as most people believe.
 It required the vast space of North America and the cooking traditions of immigrants, forced or not, from Europe and West Africa.
 Add to this the methods of the indigenous people and ingredients gathered from around the world.
 Regions with limited communication used barbecue for gatherings and events.
 Each style developed based on the meats available, and the immigrants who lived in that area.
 The perfection of barbecue is its diversity.
 It is this that truly unifies the traditions, methods, recipes, and most importantly, its stories.